Solar Attic Fans

 (2009 Feb blog post)

-Some more links and pricing information may be added in the future.
+Some more links and pricing information may be

 In 2005, I decided to replace several attic fans in our house with solar attic fans.